-If you are unable to attend your appointment, please email us at kliv@state.gov as soon as possible.
+If you are unable to attend your appointment, please use the embassy's Interview Request Form to ask for a new appointment date.
 There may be a significant wait before the next available appointment, so please attempt to attend the date already assigned.
 For some family-based and employment preference visa categories, a visa became available within the month you have been scheduled by NVC.
 DV applicants should be aware that visas are numerically limited and must be issued by September 30 of the program year.
 There is no guarantee that a visa will still be available on the date of your rescheduled interview.
-Please carefully consult the Visa Bulletin before you ask to reschedule your interview.
+Please consult the Visa Bulletin before you decide to reschedule your interview.

-Security screening procedures and getting to the embassy
+Security screening procedures

-All visitors to the U.S. Embassy must follow certain security procedures.
+All visitors to the U.S. Embassy in Tokyo must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Embassy security personnel will be unable to enter the embassy.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
-No food or drink, luggage, cellphones, electronic or photographic equipment is permitted in our waiting room.
-Mobile phones will be held at the gate while visitors are on embassy grounds.
-Please bring two forms of identification to facilitate entrance to the embassy.
-One ID will be kept at the security gate during your interview.
+For detailed information on screening procedures please refer to our website.